There are lots of free things in Vancouver in November 2024 including Remembrance Day events, Christmas craft markets and autumn activities.

 - Heritage Christmas – holiday decorations and things to see at Burnaby’s outdoor museum between 1:00 and 5:30 pm.

-- Museum of Surrey – the museum is free to enter.
-One of its featured exhibitions is all about LEGO!
+- Museum of Surrey – the museum in Cloverdale is free to enter.
+The place is also decorated with Christmas trees as part of WinterFest at MOS.

 - Heritage Christmas – holiday decorations and things to see at Burnaby’s outdoor museum between 1:00 and 5:30 pm.